 I’m sure you’ve been met with certain-kind predominantly South-Asian “agencies” which found their way into your inbox or LinkedIn offering anything from development, SEO with “first place on Google” promise to taking care of your firstborn child.
 Apart from obvious shadiness you’re not taking that awesome deal, because you don’t know anything about their reputation, their quality, and how are they like to work with.
 They just shoved their offer down your gullet hoping you’ll get their incredible and super affordable deal.

-Same goes for your content.
+The same goes for your content.
 When fresh corpses… I mean cold traffic comes to your website to read up on you or check what you are all about, don’t tell them how awesome you are just yet.
 Your landing page should tell them they came to the right place (by being clear in your copy).